 Decorating an entire school or even just the gym can feel like a daunting task.
-Don't break your back attempting to do this alone or even with just a few people.
+Don't break the back attempting to do this alone, or even with just a few people.
 The students will have plenty of fun, decorations or not.

 Activities could include:

-- A cake walk: cut 20 pumpkin shapes out of paper, number them and tape them to the floor in a large circle.
+- Cake Walk: Cut 20 pumpkin shapes out of paper, number them and tape them to the floor in a large circle.
 Have each participant stand on a number.
 Play Halloween songs, such as "The Monster Mash."
 When the music stops, each participant stands on a numbered pumpkin.
 The leader draws a number, and the participant standing on that number wins a cake, cupcake or cookie.

-- Fishing for treats: Create a partition either using a large cardboard box or a portable wall.
+- Fishing for Treats: Create a partition either using a large cardboard box or a portable wall.
 Decorate one side of the partition with an under-the-sea theme.
-Make fishing poles by attaching string to long wooden dowels and attaching clothespins to the ends of the string.
+Make fishing poles by attaching a string to long wooden dowels and attaching clothespins to the ends of the string.
 One at a time, kids fish for treats by hoisting the clothespin end of the fishing line over the partition.
-A volunteer hiding on the other side attaches a candy to the clothespin, gives the line a little tug (indicating that a "fish" was caught) and the child pulls the line back over.
+A volunteer hiding on the other side attaches a candy to the clothespin, gives the line a little tug—indicating that a "fish" was caught—and the child pulls the line back over.

-- A trick-or-treat village: ahead of time, have volunteers decorate large cardboard boxes to look like houses (haunted or otherwise).
+- Trick-or-Treat Village: Ahead of time, have volunteers decorate large cardboard boxes to look like houses (haunted or otherwise).
 At the carnival, line the houses up so they look like a neighborhood and have one volunteer sit inside each house with a stash of candy.
 The children then trick-or-treat at the houses.
 This activity is great practice for very young children learning how to knock on a door, say trick-or-treat and use good manners by saying thank you before moving to the next house.

-- Halloween bingo: set up one classroom to be a bingo hall.
-Make or buy Halloween-themed bingo cards (compare prices).
+- Halloween Bingo: Set up one classroom to be a bingo hall.
+Make or buy Halloween-themed bingo cards.
 Ask a teacher or parent to be the bingo caller for the evening.
 Play several rounds of bingo, giving the winner of each round a candy bar or other prize.